vapor/vapor/Documents/Manifestos/ASYNC.md

 ## Why

-In Swift there is currently no library that provides an easy, accessible and comprehensible way to work with asynchronous data flows.

 Asynchronous is important for a webframework like vapor and it's components to keep all components both scalable and maintainable.

 The added achievement to this project is the increased performance, readability and maintainability of code.